Upside Down Pecan Apple Pie Recipe + (VIDEO)

 - Heat oven to 375°F

-- In 9" pie plate, combine pecans, brown sugar and margarine; spread evenly over bottom of pan.
+- Using a 9-inch pie plate, combine pecans, brown sugar and butter; spread evenly over bottom of pan.

 - Cool at least 1 hour before serving.